Tamara Harris, director

 - Teaching and Learning: The facilitation of transformative learning experiences will inspire innovation and excellence and foster life-long learning in the nursing profession.

-- Partnerships: The school will demonstrate integrity and facilitate trust with community partners in the nursing profession in meeting the needs of culturally diverse populations.
+- Partnerships: The School of Nursing will demonstrate integrity and facilitate trust with community partners in the nursing profession in meeting the needs of culturally diverse populations.

 The Nursing Metaparadigm

-The School of Nursing strives to equip all nursing student to embody the metaparadigm of nursing, person, health and environment in all aspects of health care delivery.
+The school strives to equip all nursing students to embody the metaparadigm of nursing, person, health and environment in all aspects of health care delivery.

 - Nursing: Nursing graduates at every level are expected to meet the academic and ethical standards of the profession.
 Nursing is a profession of arts and science dedicated to facilitating holistic care to all persons.

 - Person: The individual, family, group or community that engages with the nurse in the health care delivery system.

 - Health: “A state of complete physical, mental and social well-being, not merely the absence of disease or infirmity.”
 (World Health Organization, 2019)

 - Environment: The setting in which the student learns and practices nursing.